 King Tubes (tubing hill) opens.

-Jackson Hole Ski Club hosts regional race teams pre-season invitationals
+Jackson Hole Ski Club hosts regional race teams and pre-season invitationals.

-The Cougar triple chairlift opens; 1,200 riders per hour.
+The Cougar triple chairlift opens with capacity for 1,200 riders per hour.

-Snow King Center (ski center and ice rink) opens and the old ski shelter demolished.
+Snow King Center (ski center and ice rink) opens after the old ski shelter demolished.

 The Jackson Hole community celebrates the 50th anniversary of Snow King.